-The National Suicide Prevention Lifeline can be reached toll-free at 1-800-273-8255 (1-800-273-TALK).
-There are over 150 crisis centers across the country, and you will be routed to the closest possible crisis center in your area.
+The Suicide and Crisis Lifeline can be reached by dialing or texting 988.
+The new 988 three-digit dialing code routes callers to the National Suicide Prevention Lifeline.
+In addition to suicide prevention, the callers can use it as a crisis line for any mental health issue.
+The old number was toll-free 1-800-273-8255 (1-800-273-TALK).
+There are over 200 crisis centers across the country, and you will be routed to the closest possible crisis center in your area.
 Special services for Veterans, Native Americans, LGBTQ+ and others.
-Provided by the US Dept. of Health and Human Services
+Updated July 16, 2022 by the US Dept. of Health and Human Services.

 Learn the warning signs and risk factors, to help suicide prevention.
 American Foundation for Suicide Prevention (AFSP) provides information about preventing suicide, including what to look for, facts and figures by age and ethnicity, where to get help, finding support, and more